gaurbprajapati/Tech-A-Thon-resume-project/README.md

 * We are participated in 24 hrs of hackatone organized by iNeuron.ai.

 * Tech used : MERN stack
-* team members :-   Ananaya Tripathi , Vansikha Rana , Pranshav Vikram  , Gaurav Prajapati
+* team members :-   Ananya Tripathi , Vanshika Rana , Pranshav Vikram  , Gaurav Prajapati